-|11:15am||(approx.) Event close|
+11:15am||(approx.) Event close|

     The Waterfront Half Marathon event t-shirt is available to purchase when you register.
 Made from light-weight, dry-fit material, the shirt design features the Waterfront Half Marathon logo.
 You can order your t-shirt during the entry process or – if you change your mind later – add it to your registration order.
-If you pay for a courier delivery, your t-shirt will be sent to you about 3 weeks out from the event.
-Otherwise, you can pick it up from the Merchandise tent at the venue during pre-race registration or on race day.
+You can pick it up from the Merchandise tent at the venue during pre-race registration or on race day.
 The t-shirt design will be available soon via the online registration form.

     Important!
 Compare the chest measurement with a favourite t-shirt to be sure of your sizing.
 Our measurements are taken with the t-shirt laid on a flat surfaces.
 The length measurement is taken from the top of the neckline to the bottom of the shirt.
 The Chest measurement is taken from armpit to armpit.